Written in collaboration with The Ethical Consumer

 We are in the midst of a food revolution.
 One in three people in the UK are actively trying to cut their meat consumption.
 Around 1.2 million people in the UK are vegetarian and half of those are vegan.
 In fact, the number of UK vegans has quadrupled in recent years.

 Emma Oddie from Ethical Consumer Magazine explores the plant-powered world of veganism.
-She investigates how it helps us to reduce our environmental impact.
-Plus, she reveals the pitfalls that might trip us up along the way.
+She shares top tips to enjoying a balanced, sustainable vegan diet and reveals the pitfalls that might trip us up along the way…

-Vegan foods: not all plant-based products are created equal
+Vegan junk food: not all plant-based products are created equal

 Veganism has come under the microscope for a few years now and naysayers look to criticise the environmental impact of soya beans or rice.
 But, the truth is that any plant-based meat or dairy alternative is much better for the environment than industrially-produced animal-based alternatives.